SeekingFor/jfniki/readme.txt

 ---
 *BUG: Fix dumpwiki to set CSS class for "Discussion" links.
 BUG: fix the discover UI to correctly handle posts from a different nym than the insert
+BUG: fix version hash generation code to ignore the nym part of the URL
+     i.e. version inserted by different nyms with the same info after the slash are CRYPTOGRAPHICALLY VERIFIED to be the same version.
 BUG: wikitext should use unix line terminators not DOS (+1 byte per line)
 BUG: MUST show in the UI when edited wikitext has been truncated because it's too big.
 BUG: Make Freetalk configuration keys work like fms configuration? i.e. no need for public key.